perses/perses/docs/dashboard.md

 #### Variables

-Variables is a map where the key is the name of the variable.
-The value is a document that contains the following
+Variables is a map where the key is the reference of the variable.
+The value is the actual variable definition that contains the following
 attribute:

 * `kind` is the type of the variable.
 It's an enum and each value is conditioning what you can put in the